mathy/mathy_envs/website/docs/features.md

-## Overview

-Mathy uses a swarm planning algorithm to choose which [actions](/rules/overview) to apply to which nodes in an expression tree.

-It picks and takes actions in a loop to accomplish a [desired task](/envs/overview).

-Specifically, Mathy uses [Fragile](https://github.com/FragileTech/fragile){target=\_blank} swarm-planning to choose actions in built-in and user-defined [reinforcement learning environments](/envs/overview).

 ## Text Preprocessing

 Mathy processes an input problem by parsing its text into a tree, converting that into a sequence of features for each node in the tree, and concatenating those features with the current environment state, time, type, and valid action mask.